appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 This operation needs `reset` which deletes all your data like "Build Profiles", "Certificates" etc on Appcircle Server.
 :::

-You can change default subdomains as your needs.
+You can change default subdomains as your needs at the first installation time of the Appcircle server.

+If you have already installed the Appcircle server and want to change the subdomains, you can reset the data and move on.

 For example, to change `my.appcircle.spacetech.com` to `my-appcircle.spacetech.com`, you can follow the step below:

 - Go to the `appcircle-server` directory.